cdeanj/nextflow-tychus/tychus-docs/output.rst

 Consensus Calling
 `````````````````

-* **Description**: Each BAM file produced from the alignment against the reference genome in the previous step is then provided as input to `Freebayes <https://github.com/ekg/freebayes>`_, a haplotype-based variant caller.
-The variants produced are then incorporated into the reference genome, creating a FASTA formatted consensus sequence with `Bcftools <https://samtools.github.io/bcftools/bcftools.html>`_.
+* **Description**: Each BAM file produced from the alignment against the reference genome in the previous step is then provided as input to `FreeBayes <https://github.com/ekg/freebayes>`_, a haplotype-based variant caller.
+The variants produced are then incorporated into the reference genome, creating a FASTA formatted consensus sequence with `BCFtools <https://samtools.github.io/bcftools/bcftools.html>`_.
 * **Directory**: Consensus/
 * **File Names**: {dataset_id}_consensus.fa